bharathmit/SpringBoot-RabbitMQ/README.md

 Spring Batch provides reusable functions that are essential in processing large volumes of records, including job processing statistics, job restart, skip, and resource management.
 Simple as well as complex, high-volume batch jobs can leverage the framework in a highly scalable manner to process significant volumes of information.

-### Paypal
+### Payment Gateway

-Cablecard currently offers integration with the PayPal RestRull API.
-This module allows users to complete their online payment experience using their PayPal account.
+Cablecard currently offers integration with the PayPal & PayUMoney RestRull API.
+This module allows users to complete their online payment experience using this account.

 ### RabbitMQ